blinkingthing/2025-Communicator_Badge/user_apps/hwmonitor/README.md

 The monitor reads hardware state from various badge subsystems including the ESP32, LoRa radio (SX1262), display controller, and I2C buses.
 It displays a scroll indicator (e.g., "1-9/15") when content is scrollable.

-## Common Questions

-**Q: Why does the memory usage change when I open this app?**
+### Memory Monitoring
-A: The app runs `gc.collect()` before displaying memory stats to show accurate available memory.
+The app runs `gc.collect()` before displaying memory statistics to ensure accurate reporting of available memory.
+This may cause memory usage to appear different when opening the monitor compared to normal operation.

-**Q: What does "Last RSSI" mean on the LoRa page?**
+### LoRa Signal Strength
-A: RSSI (Received Signal Strength Indicator) shows the signal strength of the last received packet in dBm.
-More negative = weaker signal.
+The RSSI (Received Signal Strength Indicator) shown on the LoRa page indicates the signal strength of the last received packet, measured in dBm.
+More negative values indicate weaker signals (e.g., -120 dBm is very weak, -40 dBm is strong).

-**Q: Can I add custom monitoring pages?**
+### Customization
-A: Yes, add new page names to `self.pages` and create corresponding `get_*_info()` methods.
+You can add custom monitoring pages by adding new page names to the `self.pages` list and creating corresponding `get_*_info()` methods that return lists of formatted strings.